jcolomb/Description-of-Rodents-in-Scientific-Publications/README.md

 # Initial Plan

-- List the information the researcher need to gather.
+- List the information the researcher need to gather. see https://docs.google.com/spreadsheets/d/15TyD5fSsD906IIpBKcsRC-LbhLsNu__VVYuQ5I5tYIU/edit?usp=sharing and metadata_description.md
 - Analyse the source of the information, and when it can be collected.
 - Get one or several spreadsheets version of the metadata files.
 - Maybe provide an xml version of the standard ?